risk-first/website/Deadline-Risk.md

 [Deadline Risk](Deadline-Risk) can be introduced by an authority in order to _sharpen focus_ and reduce [Coordination Risk](Coordination-Risk).
 This is how we arrive at tools like [SMART Objectives](https://en.wikipedia.org/wiki/SMART_criteria) and [KPI's (Key Performance Indicators)](https://en.wikipedia.org/wiki/Performance_indicator).

-Deadlines change the way we evaluate goals, and the solutions we choose because they force us to reckon with [Deadline Risk](Deadline-Risk).
+Deadlines change the way we evaluate goals and the solutions we choose because they force us to reckon with [Deadline Risk](Deadline-Risk).
 For example, in JFK's quote:

 > "First, I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the Earth." -  John F. Kennedy, 1961